SirGFM/SirGFM.github.io/src/jam.md

 ## Others

-This category has games from jams that I haven't taken part of enough event to warrantry their own separated categories.
+This category has games from jams that I have only taken part a few times, so there was no reason to create a separated category for them.

 $insert_game_list(others)